10th Brigade (Australia)

 The 10th Brigade, more commonly referred to as the Long-Range Fires Brigade is a fires brigade of the Australian Army that was re-raised in January 2024 to operate the Army's High Mobility Rocket System (HIMARS) and National Advanced Surface-to-Air Missile System (NASAMS).

 Originally formed in 1912 as a Militia formation, the brigade was re-raised in 1916 as part of the expansion of the Australian Imperial Force following the end of the Gallipoli campaign.
 It subsequently saw service on the Western Front in France and Belgium during the First World War.
 After the war it was disbanded but was re-raised in 1921 as a part-time formation based in the state of Victoria.
 During the Second World War, the brigade was used in a garrison role in Australia before being disbanded in 1942.

+The brigade was reinstated in 2024 to be responsible for the army's long-range strike and missile defence capabilities.

 History

 The 10th Brigade traces its origins to 1912, when it was formed as a Militia brigade as part of the introduction of the compulsory training scheme, assigned to the 2nd Military District.
 At this time, the brigade's constituent units were located around New South Wales including Bulli, Wollongong, Nowra, Rockdale, Kogarah, Ashfield, Canterbury, Burwood and Rookwood.